 The total fair value of the unlisted options is expensed over the estimated vesting period.
-The share-based expense of \$96,742 (2021: \$86,047) was recognised in the consolidated statement of profit and loss and other comprehensive income for the year.
+The share-based expense of \$56,128 (2022: \$96,742) was recognised in the consolidated statement of profit and loss and other comprehensive income for the year.

-The share-based expense of \$120,109 for the unlisted options granted to Taylor Collison for Lead Manager and equity market services for a placement capital raising was recognised as share issue costs within equity.
+In the prior year, the share-based expense of \$120,109 for the unlisted options granted to Taylor Collison for Lead Manager and equity market services for a placement capital raising was recognised as share issue costs within equity.